Coast and Castles 2022

 How about getting there and back again?

-You'll need to arrive in Newcastle by 18:00 latest on September 24th.
+You'll need to arrive in Newcastle by 18:00 latest on September 16th.
 We'll be at the train station to meet you with the van.
-We'll be finished up in Edinburgh on Monday evening and we’ll head off the following morning so book your train sometime on Tuesday after breakfast.
+We'll be finished up in Edinburgh on Tuesday so book your train sometime on Tuesday after lunch or the following day.
 We'd recommend booking your bike on the train as early as possible.
 LNER allows you to book bikes online.

 What will the terrain be like?